The Convergo Approach Series

 Mapping Out Your Ideal Client Experience

 Taking the time to map out the experience that your ideal client has with your business is a very valuable exercise.
 That experience begins when your ideal prospect has a problem that you might be able to help with and ends when they are enjoying all of your products and services.
+The documentation of each stage that your prospect/client goes through is what we call the Ideal Client Experience (or ICX).
 Here are a couple of considerations to keep in mind when mapping out this experience:

 - Ensure you think about it from the lens of your client and not from your internal sales or delivery process.
-Thinking about how clients feel in each stage, the friction that they might experience, is a great framework for improvement.
+Thinking about how clients feel in each stage and the friction that they might experience is a great framework for improvement.
 This lens allows you to be more objective in considering a sales and marketing direction.
 It often brings operations into the equation as well as they obviously have a significant role in maximizing the client experience.

 - Do not have any pre-dispositions as to where you can make the biggest impact.
 More on why below.